A1SHWARYANAYAK/A1SHWARYANAYAK.github.io/README.md

 ## Education
 **University at Buffalo, The State University of New York**
-*Master of Science in Data Science, May 2025*
+*Master of Science in Data Science, December 2024*
 GPA: 3.5/4

 **Symbiosis Institute of Technology**